NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

     ; EDNS: version: 0; flags: do ; udp: 4096
     ;; MSG SIZE  rcvd: 241

-Queries to other paths will be answered with a 404 status code.
+Queries to other paths will be answered with a ``404`` status code.
 The endpoint can be changed using the http-endpoint configuration option.

-The maximum number of concurrent HTTP/2 streams can be configured using the http-max-streams configuration option.
+The maximum number of concurrent HTTP/2 streams can be configured using the :ref:`http-max-streams:<unbound.conf.http-max-streams>` configuration option.
 The default for this option is 100, as per HTTP/2 RFC recommended minimum.
-This value will be in the SETTINGS frame sent to the client, and enforced by Unbound.
+This value will be in the ``SETTINGS`` frame sent to the client, and enforced by Unbound.

 Because requests can be spread out over multiple HTTP/2 frames, which can be interleaved between frames of different streams, we have to create buffers containing partial queries.
 A new counter is added to Unbound to limit the total memory consumed by all query buffers.
-The limit can be configured using the http-query-buffer-size option.
-New streams will be closed by sending an RST_STREAM frame when this limit is exceeded.
+The limit can be configured using the :ref:`http-query-buffer-size:<unbound.conf.http-query-buffer-size>` option.
+New streams will be closed by sending an ``RST_STREAM`` frame when this limit is exceeded.

 After Unbound is done resolving a request the DNS response will be stored in a buffer, waiting until Unbound is ready to sent them back to the client using HTTP.
 These buffers also have a maximum amount of memory they are allowed to consume.
-This maximum is configurable using the http-response-buffer-size configuration option.
+This maximum is configurable using the :ref:`http-response-buffer-size:<unbound.conf.http-response-buffer-size>` configuration option.

 Metrics
 -------

+Three DoH related metrics are available in Unbound;
+:ref:`num.query.https<unbound-control.stats.num.query.https>` counts
+the number of queries that have been serviced using DoH.
+The :ref:`mem.http.query_buffer<unbound-control.stats.mem.http.query_buffer>`,
+and
+:ref:`mem.http.response_buffer<unbound-control.stats.mem.http.response_buffer>`
-Three DoH related metrics are available in Unbound; ``num.query.https`` counts the number of queries that have been serviced using DoH.
-The ``mem.http.query_buffer``, and ``mem.http.response_buffer`` counters keep track of the memory used for the DoH query- and response buffers.
+counters keep track of the memory used for the DoH query and response buffers.